 The “Health Check Performance” will test either 10 or 40 servers, depending on available bandwidth.
 For the sake of the example, we will go with “Fast.”

 However, if you have an unstable network – for example, you regularly experience connection timeouts – simply pick the other option.

 The last option is “Number of queries,” which basically stands for “the number of queries that are sent to each DNS.”
 By default, it’s set at 250.
 There’s no reason to edit the number of packages sent unless you’re on a slow network.
 If your internet connection can’t complete all the query requests, the outcome of the tested DNS servers analysis might not be accurate.
-In that case, I’d recommend to bring it down to 100 or 150 queries.
+In that case, I’d recommend bringing it down to 100 or 150 queries.

 Completed all the steps?

-Hit the “Start” button and let namebench search the best DNS for you.
+Hit the “Start” button and let namebench search for the best DNS for you.
 Note: this process can take up to a couple of minutes.

 Analyze the Data